nuodb/nuodb-helm-charts/stable/README.md

 # Getting Started with NuoDB Helm Charts

-This section will walk you through getting both the Tiller server and Helm client up and running in your Kubernetes cluster.
+This section will walk you through getting both Helm client and the Tiller server up and running in your environment.
 If using Red Hat OpenShift, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.

 There are sub-charts in subdirectories included in this distribution.
 Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
 Sub-charts pages include instructions for deploying each required NuoDB component.